 - Location: 18 Marina Gardens Dr (next to Bayfront MRT Station)

 - Timings: 5:00 AM – 2:00 AM (Outdoor gardens)

 6. Free Guided Tours at the National Museum of Singapore

 The oldest museum in Singapore, established in 1849, the National Museum offers free guided tours and that too in different languages.
 Singapore History Gallery (Level 1), Life in Singapore Galleries (Level 2), We Built a Nation Galleries, Treasures of the World Exhibition, and Treasures of the World Exhibition are galleries where these tours take place.

 Each session is of around one hour and can have only 15 visitors.
-Try to be early as the admission is one the ‘first-come, first-served basis’.
-You can confirm the timings of different sessions in different language like English, Japanese and Mandarin etc. from the official website.
+Try to be early as the admission is on the ‘first-come, first-served basis.
+You can confirm the timings of different sessions in different languages like English, Japanese and Mandarin, etc. from the official website.
 Please take note that if you planning a visit on a weekday, first visit the ticket counter to get a guided tour tag.
 These guided tours do not take place on Public Holidays (1st January, 8th & 9th February, 25th Mar, 1st May and 21st May).

 For art aficionados, there are other wonders too.
 Get spoiled by viewing at the Dale Chihuly glass blowing, to huge Frank Stella installations and the amazing Warhols close to the ballroom.
 Another prime attraction is the Ritz-Carlton Millenia where you can attend an iPod tour for half an hour and have a look at the wonderful collection.

 Offering stunning views of the lush surroundings, walking on an open-space 10 km of the walkway connecting Mount Faber Park, Telok Blangah Hill Park, HortPark, Kent Ridge Park and Labrador Nature Reserve is definitely a wonderful experience.